 - Urine test.
 A urinalysis can determine if a urinary tract infection or a kidney stone causes your pain.

 - Imaging tests.
 An abdominal X-ray, ultrasound, or a computerized tomography (CT) scan can help confirm a diagnosis.

-The main treatment for appendicitis?
+What is the main treatment for appendicitis?
 An appendectomy, during which the appendix is removed through a 2- to 4-inch incision.
 Another option is laparoscopic surgery.
 Here, special surgical tools and a video camera are inserted into your abdomen.
 In general, this approach allows for a faster recovery and healing.
-However, it is not an option if your appendix has ruptured and an infection as spread.
+However, it is not an option if your appendix has ruptured and infection has spread.